Nike Hercules: Project Nike

 During World War II, the US Army Air Force (USAAF) concluded that existing anti-aircraft guns, only marginally effective against existing generations of propeller-driven aircraft, would not be effective at all against the emerging jet-powered designs.
 Like the Germans and British before them, they concluded the only successful defence would be to use guided weapons.

 As early as 1944 the US Army started exploring anti-aircraft missiles, examining a variety of concepts.
 They split development between the Army Air Force or the Ordnance Department based on whether or not the design "depend[ed] for sustenance primarily on the lift of aerodynamic forces" or "primary on the momentum of the missile".
-That is, whether the missile operated more like an aircraft (Air Force) or a rocket (Ordnance).
+That is, whether the missile operated more like an aircraft (Air Force) or a bullet (Ordnance).

 Official requirements were published in 1945; Bell Laboratories won the Ordnance contract for a short-range line-of-sight weapon under Project Nike, while a team of players led by Boeing won the contract for a long-range design known as Ground-to-Air Pilotless Aircraft, or GAPA.
 GAPA moved to the US Air Force when that branch was formed in 1947.
 In 1946, the USAAF also started two early research projects into anti-missile systems in Project Thumper (MX-795) and Project Wizard (MX-794).

 In 1953, Project Nike delivered the world's first operational anti-aircraft missile system, known simply as Nike.
 Nike tracked both the target and the missile using separate radars, compared the locations in a computer, and sent commands to the missile to fly to a point in the sky to intercept the target.
 To increase range, the missile was normally boosted above the target into the thinner air and then descended on it in a gliding dive.
 Nike was initially deployed at military bases starting in 1953, especially Strategic Air Command bomber airfields, and general deployment then followed at US cities, important industrial sites, and then overseas bases.
 Similar systems quickly emerged from other nations, including the S-75 Dvina (SA-2) from the USSR, and the English Electric Thunderbird in the UK.